-One of the most important aspects of living in Japan is physical and emotional suitability.
-Individuals/large families requiring specialized services or consideration of any kind should carefully consider the decision to transfer to Japan, since housing and services in an overseas environment may be unavailable or limited or lack the proper accommodation.
-Accordingly, if a family member has a chronic illness or serious emotional problems, it would be advisable that he/she does not accompany you to Japan, since medical facilities are limited.
+One of the most important aspects of living in Korea is physical and emotional suitability.
+Individuals/large families requiring specialized services or consideration of any kind should carefully consider the decision to transfer to Korea, since housing and services in an overseas environment may be unavailable or limited or lack the proper accommodation.
+Accordingly, if a family member has a chronic illness or serious emotional problems, it would be advisable that he/she does not accompany you to Korean, medical facilities for civilian employees are not available in the US Naval Clinic, you are expected to use the local health system.